kscasado/quora_challenge/capstone_proposal.md

 In machine learning there are many buzzwords being thrown around lately.
 One of the big ones is deep learning.
 This is because "deep learning" has pushed state of the art in many fields such as computer vision and natural language processing.
 A large part of work that I have done at school as well as what mostly seems to be covered when trying to see what machine learning can do is computer vision.
 However natural language processing doesn't seem to get as much attention.

-There have been many advancements in natural language processing over the past year with the high rise of Recurrent Neural Networks the state of the art has really been pushed far over the past two years.
+There have been many advancements in natural language processing over the past year with the high rise of Recurrent Neural Networks(https://en.wikipedia.org/wiki/Recurrent_neural_network) the state of the art has really been pushed far over the past two years.
 NLP presents different problems as the data is represented sparsely and not nearly as dense as when looking at computer vision or audio.
+With the rise specifically of Long short term memory networks (https://arxiv.org/pdf/1701.03441.pdf) people have found success in applying this to semantic processing. (https://arxiv.org/pdf/1502.06922.pdf)

 ### Problem Statement

 With words being similar yet represented differently it is hard to tell when one question is the same as the other, there are many approaches like stemming/lemmatizing, removing stop words, part of speech tagging etc. But all of these turn out to not really come close to anything production worthy.
 Ideally if we could find a way to use machine learning (specifically deep learning) to try and tell if two statements are the same this would be beneficial for so many question answer forums such as stackoverflow or quora as they could narrow down the repetitive nature of experts having to answer many of the same questions.

+The input the model will receive is two questions and the output will be a binary classification representing whether the two questions are asking the same thing.

 ### Datasets and Inputs